Kenneth Bainbridge: Early career

 Bainbridge enjoyed a series of prestigious fellowships after graduation.
 He was awarded a National Research Council, and then a Bartol Research Foundation fellowship.
 At the time the Franklin Institute's Bartol Research Foundation was located on the Swarthmore College campus in Pennsylvania, and was directed by W. F. G. Swann, an English physicist with an interest in nuclear physics.
+Bainbridge spent four years (1929-1933) at the Franklin Institute’s Bartol laboratories and during his time there Bainbridge learned how to take subtle and difficult mass measurements.
 Bainbridge married Margaret ("Peg") Pitkin, a member of the Swarthmore teaching faculty, in September 1931.
 They had a son, Martin Keeler, and two daughters, Joan and Margaret Tomkins.

 In 1932, Bainbridge developed a mass spectrometer with a resolving power of 600 and a relative precision of one part in 10,000.
 He used this instrument to verify Albert Einstein's mass–energy equivalence, E = mc2.
+Since Bainbridge was the first to successfully test Einstein’s theory of the equivalence of mass and energy, he was awarded the Louis Edward Levy Medal.
 Francis William Aston wrote that:

 In 1933, Bainbridge was awarded a prestigious Guggenheim Fellowship, which he used to travel to England and work at Ernest Rutherford's Cavendish Laboratory at Cambridge University.
 While there he continued his work developing the mass spectrograph, and became friends with the British physicist John Cockcroft.
+Also, during Bainbridge’s time in Cambridge, he produced very advanced mass spectrographs and ended up becoming a leading expert in the field of mass spectroscopy.
+It was at Cambridge when Bainbridge first began to work with nuclear chain reactions.